 Three formats were developed and validated after a field visit to Chunoti Wildlife Sanctuary.
 Discussions were held with members of CMCs, and the field staff of both FD and NSP.
 The draft formats were finally discussed with the senior officials of the BFRI and FD.
-The field formats (see Annexure-I) were finalized after incorporating all the relevant comments made by the technical staff.
+The following field formats were finalized after incorporating all the relevant comments made by the technical staff.